ktando2/ktando2.github.io/index.md

 ---

 <div class="lead pretty-links">
   I’m interested in the collision between culture + technology.
 Technology is increasingly reshaping every part of our lives, and society.
-Technology has quickly gone from being its own industry, to impacting every part of the global economy, and our lives.
+Technology has quickly gone from being its own industry, to impacting every part of the global economy, and society as a whole.

-I’m also a firm believer in the idea that we need to rethink the way businesses are built.
-We need to emphasize sustainability, values, and a mission beyond simply making money.
-Businesses that operate at the intersection of profit + purpose will have the most appeal in a rapidly evolving economy being redefined by the modern consumer.
+I’m also a firm believer in empowering people who want to build businesses that will create increased productivity, access, convenience, and opportunity for a greater number of people.
+By leveraging the power of the internet, today founders have the ability to impact more lives in a shorter amount of time than ever before.
+This ability offers a tremendous opportunity for us to tackle some of the biggest challenges facing the world today.
+But this opportunity also comes with a tremendous responsibility, one which demands that we always choose what is right, even if that means not doing what is easy.
+Building for the longterm is the only path towards achieving real impact.

 I’m open with what I’m thinking about online because I believe conversation, and debate are the best avenues to learn from others.
 Feel free to check out my blog, notes, and Twitter account to learn more about me.